codio/knowledge/source/common/develop/ide/boxes/installsw/install-software.rst

 ``$ sudo service <package-name> restart``

-Restricting Students from installing unauthorised software
+Restricting Students from installing unauthorized software
 ----------------------------------------------------------

-If you wish to restrict studenst from being able to install software packages in course assignments, you can do so at the course level.
+If you wish to restrict students' ability to install software packages in course assignments, you can do so at the course level.
 See :ref:`revoking sudo access for all course assignments <course-revoke-sudo>` for more information.